Preparing for Awaab’s Law: A Practical Guide to UK Social Housing Compliance

 The introduction of Awaab’s Law marks a defining moment for the UK’s social housing sector.
 Named after two-year-old Awaab Ishak, who tragically died from prolonged exposure to mould in his home, the law aims to ensure such a failure never happens again.
 It signals not only a shift in regulation but a transformation in how housing providers must think about safety, responsiveness and accountability.

 This guide explains what Awaab’s Law entails and when the compliance deadlines hit.
-It outline show social housing providers across the UK can respond, by turning regulatory risk into an opportunity to modernise systems and better protect tenants.
+It outlines how social housing providers across the UK can respond by turning regulatory risk into an opportunity to modernise systems and better protect tenants.

 Why disconnected systems risk non-compliance